Southern Vermont College: Athletics

 The Southern Vermont athletic teams were called the Mountaineers.
 The college was a member of the NCAA Division III ranks, primarily competing in the New England Collegiate Conference (NECC) from 2008–09 to 2018–19.
 The Mountaineers previously competed in the Great Northeast Athletic Conference (GNAC) from 1998–99 to 2007–08.

-Southern Vermont competed in 13 intercollegiate varsity sports: Men's sports included baseball, basketball, cross country, soccer, track & field (outdoor) and volleyball; while women's sports included basketball, cross country, lacrosse, soccer, softball, track & field (outdoor) and volleyball.
+Southern Vermont competed in 13 intercollegiate varsity sports.
+Men's sports included baseball, basketball, cross country, soccer, track & field (outdoor) and volleyball; women's sports included basketball, cross country, lacrosse, soccer, softball, track & field (outdoor) and volleyball.

-Accomplishments

 In the fall of 2012, the women's volleyball team won the NECC Championship for the third consecutive year.

 In 2015, their Men's basketball team went undefeated in NECC regular season play before losing to Regis College in the NECC championship game 74-72.
 However, the Mountaineers came back with another undefeated regular season in 2016 and went on to win the NECC championship against Becker College.